Many times, you may hear this term sailing the high seas. I have always wondered exactly what that term means.

 As the high seas take up so much territory around the globe, it was interesting for us to understand a little bit about the high seas and precisely what it means to sail the high seas or travel on a boat around the high seas.

 Here is some information about the high seas:

 - Throughout the history of the world, the high seas were not claimed by any territory.
-But there was a time during the European middle ages when several maritime states started claiming absolute sovereignty over large portions of the high sea.
+However, during the European Middle Ages, several maritime states started claiming absolute sovereignty over large portions of the high sea.
 Here are two significant examples:

 - Great Britain claimed the North Sea and elsewhere in the Middle Ages.